Ness of Brodgar: Key structures

 The structures at Brodgar are numbered in the order of discovery.
-As more of the site was uncovered and the interpretations improved, some numbers went out of use, so as of 2016 the key structures are numbered 1, 8, 10, 12 and 14.
+As more of the site was uncovered and the interpretations improved, some numbers went out of use, so as of 2024 the main structures are numbered 1, 5, 8, 10, 12, 14, 26 and 27.

-Structures 1, 8, 12 and 14 appear to have been constructed around 3,000 BC.
-These stand on top of earlier remains that, as of 2016, have not yet been uncovered, but are thought to date to 3,300–3,200 BC.
+Structures 1, 8, 12, and 14 appear to have been constructed around 3000 BC.
+These stand on top of earlier remains that are not yet, or only partially uncovered.
+However, it is known that activity at the Ness dates to around 3500 BC.

+Trench P

 Structure 1

-Structure 1 has a complex history and appears to have been built on top of the remains of an earlier structure.
+Structure 1 has a complex history and appears to have been built on top of the remains of an earlier structure, structure 40.
 The official guide to the dig suggests that this structure appears to have been central to the site.
 Originally it was more than 15 m long, but was radically rebuilt within about a century of its first construction: two doors were blocked up, a new door was inserted and a new wall built.
 It was decorated with many pieces of stone artwork, some of which were internal to the walls and would never have been seen while the building was in use.

 Some of the individual stones of structure 1 were painted in yellows, reds, and oranges using ochre pigment made of haematite mixed with animal fat, milk or eggs.
 This is the first discovery in Britain of evidence that Neolithic people used paint to decorate their buildings.

-In 2015 the bones of a baby, which died around the time of birth, were unearthed in a recess of this building.
+In 2015, the bones of a baby, which died around the time of birth, were unearthed in a recess of this building.

 Structure 8

 Structure 8 is roughly contemporary with structure 1, probably having been built just after structure 1 was completed.
-It comprised ten piers and ten recesses, and had six hearths.
+It comprised 10 piers and ten recesses, and had six hearths.
 The remains of at least two earlier buildings lie beneath it and structure 8 appears to have undergone severe subsidence itself.
 Its floor slumped in antiquity, causing the roof to fall in, and some of its stones were used to form structure 10.

 Structure 8 was the first place where stone roof tiles were discovered on site and the first place where coloured pigment was found on the walls.

 Uniquely among the buildings of the Ness of Brodgar, and indeed uniquely in Neolithic Europe so far as is known, finely-worked stone spatulas were found here.
 They resemble flattened spoons and have been made with great care.
 None of them show signs of wear and their purpose is unknown.
 Other finds from this structure included a whalebone mace head and a whale's tooth set in stone.